Devils Island (Wisconsin)

 The island is perhaps most visited for the dramatic rock formations and sea caves that wrap around its northern shore.
 It is popular with kayakers who enjoy meandering in and out of the caves on calm days.
 The caves were sculpted from the billion year old sandstone bedrock exposed through the island's surface.
 The red and gold sandstone was deposited over the area by wandering streams from western hills.
 The undulating of the climate over about a million year period laid a sandstone crust that is about 1800 feet thick.
 They are colorfully stratified.
 Similar to ripples on the sandy bottom of a lake or stream caused by wind, waves or current, the ripples on these rocks are from gentle waves that passed 1 billion years ago.

 The Devils Island Light located at the northern end of the island is staffed by a volunteer ranger during the busy months of the summer.
 Accompanied by the volunteer, visitors may climb the tower, and go inside the original keeper's quarters, built in 1894.
 The lighthouse contains a 3rd order fresnel lens, the only Apostle Islands lighthouse to have its original lens.
 Close examination of the lens shows multiple cracks and damage that occurred when the US Coast Guard removed the lens in 1989.
 After local outcry and legal action, the Park Service was able to return the lens to the lighthouse in 1992.

 Visitors are free to wander the grounds and enjoy many trails found on the island.
-Starting at the light station, they include a short trails to the east "landing", a loop trail to the west "landing" as well as a longer trail down the center of the island to the boathouse and dock at the south end.
+Starting at the light station, they include a short trail to the east "landing", a loop trail to the west "landing", and a longer trail down the center of the island to the boathouse and dock at the south end.
 To the east is an old engine house that was used to haul supplies up from the landing.
 The building, thought to have been finished in 1901, is the only one built of sandstone quarried from the island.
 The bulldozer that was used to make these trails can be found along the trail to the west landing.
 A rare heath rush (grass) found on Devil's Island is thought to have been carried to the island on the tracks of the army surplus bulldozer which was once used in Greenland.

 The northern tip of Devils Island is the northernmost point of Wisconsin.